 Figure A-17 provides a schematic illustration of the GoldSim solute transport model, identifying the source, pathways, and downstream receptor.
-These were derived through the particle tracking analysis completed using the groundwater flow model as detailed in Section 3.3.2, Groundwater Flow Pathways, and Section 4.4, Pathways Delineation and Travel Times.
-In summary, mass released from the source area migrates through the subsurface pathways, ultimately discharging to downgradient surface water receptors (i.e., Patterson Lake).
+Advective fluxes presented in Figure A-17 for the underground (i.e., UGTMF, primary backfill, secondary backfill, and reflooded mine workings) are predicted flow rates from the groundwater model following reflooding of the mine workings.
+As summarized on Figure A-17, the predictive flux through the UGTMF, primary backfill, secondary backfill, and reflooded mine workings are 0.55 m3/day, 0.32 m3/day, 0.15 m3/day, and 2.7 m3/day, respectively.
+Pathways and travel length were derived from the groundwater model through particle tracking analysis detailed in Section 3.3.2, Groundwater Flow Pathways, and Section 4.4, Pathways Delineation and Travel Times.
+In summary, mass released from the source area migrates through the subsurface pathways, ultimately discharging to downgradient surface water receptor (i.e., Patterson Lake).
 A summary of the source areas, pathways, and solute transport model properties is provided below.